 |Train companies||Amtrak or Amtrak|

-Washington, DC to Boston train information with Amtrak Acela:
+Train information from Washington, DC to Boston with Amtrak Acela:

 Train travel across the US offers travelers a convenient and comfortable mode of transport that is also eco-friendlier than many other transport options.
 Passengers can also enjoy a better view of the cities in the spacious reclining train seats at a fair price.
 Whether the trip to Boston includes visiting historical sites, attending business meetings, or exploration, the Amtrak train delivers passengers to a station centrally positioned in the city center, making most places easily accessible.
 It is an economical travel choice for families, where children from 12 years pay half the adult price, and for those below two years, the ride is free.
 The distance by train from Washington D.C. to Boston is 393 miles (632 kilometers), and the trip typically takes 7 hours 41 minutes.
 There are 36 trains per day from Washington D.C. to Boston.